Woman Requests Dog Boarding During Her C-Section, Prefers Husband Stays With Her Instead Of Making Frequent Trips For Pet Care

 For instance, arranging for a trusted friend or family member to care for the dog during the recovery period could allow the woman to focus on her health without the added burden of concern for her pet.

-This type of proactive planning can reduce anxiety and promote a smoother transition during stressful times, according to clinical psychology research.
+This type of proactive planning can reduce anxiety and promote a smoother transition during stressful times.

 This person had so much to say about this, and they were pretty blunt about what she should do.
 OP's response is below.